ryanfordSLAC/DosiXchange2/README.md

   - Added default send email sound
   - Resized scanner view to fill frame
 * Briefcase mode:  outlined class for future upgrade for offline use (not visible)
+* Queries:
+  - Nearest dosimeter query no includes "Active without Dosimeter!" entries
+  - Replaced nils in this query with "" for text strings.

 # iOS App for Exchanging Area Dosimeters